Assessments overview

 Use open-ended assignments when you want students to apply what they learned in their own way — writing a draft sales page, recording a practice coaching session, sharing a portfolio piece, or reflecting on their progress.
 You review each submission individually and provide personalized feedback.

-Where assignments live
+Where assessments live

 What happens when students submit